The Safety of a Packed Calendar: When Busyness Shields You From Feelings

 - Relationship tensions.
 Work provides a socially acceptable reason to avoid addressing difficulties in personal relationships.
 “I’d love to talk about our issues, but I have this deadline” becomes a pattern that keeps emotional intimacy at bay.
 Professional urgency trumps personal vulnerability every time.

-Here’s what’s particularly striking: research shows that “time affluence”—having open, unstructured time—paradoxically creates more anxiety in high-achievers than time scarcity.
+Here’s what’s particularly striking: research shows that “time affluence”—having open, unstructured time—paradoxically creates more anxiety in driven than time scarcity.
 Brain imaging studies reveal heightened activity in the fear center during unstructured time, similar to what’s observed during actual threat situations.

 Let me share a story about a former client that illustrates this perfectly.
 Elise was a 38-year-old marketing executive who came to me after her doctor suggested therapy for chronic migraines.
 She sat in my office that first day, back ramrod straight, her color-coded planner open on her lap like a security blanket.
 Her calendar was organized down to the minute—meetings blocked in blue, project deadlines in red, personal appointments in green.